List of minor Angel characters: Dennis Pearson

 Dennis Pearson (portrayed as a human by B. J. Porter) first appears in the first season Angel episode "Rm w/a Vu".
 Cordelia moved into an apartment where Dennis and his mother, Maude Pearson, once resided.
-The Angel Investigations team, which consisted of Angel, Cordelia Chase, and Doyle at the time, discovered the apartment was haunted by Dennis' mother Maude.
+The Angel Investigations team, which consisted of Angel, Cordelia Chase, and Doyle at the time, discovered the apartment was haunted by Dennis' mother Maude who killed three women under the impression all three of them were involved with Dennis.

 After some investigation, the gang discovered Maude Pearson had died of what was believed to be a heart attack on the same day her son had disappeared.
 The group came to the conclusion Dennis had killed his mother in order to be with a woman she didn't approve of.
 However, after being haunted by the ghost of Maude, Cordelia (possessed by Dennis) breaks down a wall in her house, revealing the still tied-up body of Dennis Pearson.
 The team deduces Maude had tied her son up when she learned he was leaving her to be with his girlfriend.
 She then built a brick wall and trapped him inside, where he suffocated to death.
 When Cordelia broke down the wall, it unleashes the spirit of Dennis, who destroys his mother's ghost.
 Because the ghost of Dennis still inhabits the apartment, and Cordelia refuses to move out, Dennis resides with Cordelia as an invisible, and rather benevolent, roommate.

 Their "living" situation continues until Cordy comes back from being a higher being in season 4, with Dennis never being seen again.
 It can be assumed Dennis is still 'haunting' the apartment Cordelia used to live in.
 He is occasionally referred to as "the phantom Dennis."

 Though normally invisible, Dennis possesses a monstrous physical form, as a ghostly skull surrounded by tendrils of light.
 He appears in this form when Cordelia breaks down the wall where his corpse was hidden.